Student Finances

 It’s no secret going to college is pricey.
 From tuition and books to lodging and food, things can add up fairly quickly.
 These guides will help you along the way and answer questions that students may not get the answer to by going to class.

-• Consider a certificate program if you want to advance your career without earning a college degree.
+• Consider a certificate program to advance your career without earning a college degree.
 In the short time it takes to complete a certificate program, you can significantly boost your earning potential.
-Workers with a postsecondary certificate (the typical level of edu...
+Workers with a postsecondary certificate (the typical level of education for t...
 Read More

 • Consider an associate degree for a job that pays well and requires minimal time in school.
 Most associate degrees only take two years of study at a community college, but during that short time, you boost your earning potential dramatically.
 According to the Bureau of Labor Stati...
 Read More